built-on-openfin/contest-starter/workspace/symphony/challenge-2023/README.md

 ```

 5. Type any character into the search box or hit enter to show the default list of Applications or use the launched dock.

 6. If you modify the project and wish to rebuild you can run setup again or the build command below:

 ```shell
 npm run build
 ```

+## What's included

+- We include two Symphony Views Focus & Collaboration that can be launched.
+- We include a simple JavaScript View that is in the public folder that you can customize
+- We include a simple TypeScript View that is in the public folder with the ts source file in the [client/src/views/template](./client/src/views/template/index.ts) folder.
+This view includes an example of publishing a notification and listening to notification events.
+- We include Views that link to Symphony and OpenFin documentation.
+- We include OpenFin Tools related to debugging, fdc3 context and intents and notifications.

+## What Pod are you pointing at by default?

+We are pointing to the Symphony develop pod.

+## How do I change the pod that I want to use?

+Go to the [public/apps.symphony.json](./public/apps.symphony.json) and update the symphony urls to your pod at lines 10 and 77.

+## Where do I add my apps?

+You have a json file for your own apps (it currently lists the JavaScript and TypeScript views for you to edit).
+It can be found in [public/apps.json](./public/apps.json).

+## What are you using for app definitions?

+We are using FDC3 2.0 App Definitions. <https://fdc3.finos.org/schemas/2.0/app-directory.html#tag/Application/paths/~1v2~1apps/get>

 ---